Kyriosity/read-write/README+/pencraft/README+/tips-tech_docu.md

 Long-running sentences, paragraphs, and chapters are first-degree misdemeanors.

 Does such a commonplace deserve a reminder?
-Yes, it still has to be met everywhere, and it has become poignant in the era of smartphones.
+Yes, it still has to be met everywhere and became more poignant in the era of smartphones.

 ### Emphasizing